smartdevicelink/sdl_evolution/proposals/0300-Voice-Assistant-App-Service.md

 One use case for Voice Assistant app services was to allow for different types of apps (navigation, media, etc) to activate a voice recognition session without going through the main VR first.
 This would allow them to better parse the voice data in the context of their app.
 This can be accomplished in two ways.
 The first is that the app can present a soft button on screen that will then allow them to kick off a voice recognition session.
 Second would be using the new RPC introduced in this proposal alongside some HMI guidelines for the Push-To-Talk (PTT) button.

-1. When the user performs a **short** press on the PTT button, the HMI should trigger core to send a `` RPC to the active Voice Assistant service.
+1. When the user performs a **short** press on the PTT button, the HMI should trigger core to send a `OnVoiceSessionStarted` RPC to the active Voice Assistant service.
-2. When the user performs a **long** press on the PTT button, the HMI should trigger core to send a `` RPC to the app that is in the foreground.
+2. When the user performs a **long** press on the PTT button, the HMI should trigger core to send a `OnVoiceSessionStarted` RPC to the app that is in the foreground.

 ## Potential downsides

 1. Adding an ability to be a voice assistant service for apps like navigation complicates the overall flow of the service.
 However, by limiting this to only `HMI_FULL` status, we can create an expected flow that must be followed.
-2. HMI's will have to follow the flow provided in this proposal for the PTT button in order to make certain use cases viable.
-If the OEM chooses not to follow these guidelines, those use cases will not be supported.
+2. HMIs will have to follow the flow provided in this proposal for the PTT button in order to make certain use cases viable.
+If the OEM chooses not to follow these guidelines, those use cases will not be supported.

 ## Impact on existing code